-A total of six courses are required for the Minor for students majoring in degrees other than SBS.
-Students matriculated as SBS majors and wishing to complete the Minor in Public Health must also take four additional SBS courses (in any SBS elective area) beyond the six courses listed below:
+For all USM degree students, a total of six courses are required for the Public Health Minor.
+Students matriculated as Social and Behavioral Sciences (SBS) majors must also take four additional SBS courses (in any SBS elective area) beyond the six courses listed below

 Overview of Public Health Systems

 Basic concepts in Epidemiology (must be specifically rooted in Public Health applications vs. a more general Statistics or Research Methods course)

 EITHER SBS 308 Medical Anthropology OR ANT 302 Medical Anthropology

 Legal and policy perspectives